qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 - `SSH_LISTEN_HOST`: **0.0.0.0**: Listen address for the built-in SSH server.
 - `SSH_LISTEN_PORT`: **%(SSH\_PORT)s**: Port for the built-in SSH server.
 - `SSH_ROOT_PATH`: **~/.ssh**: Root path of SSH directory.
-- `SSH_CREATE_AUTHORIZED_KEYS_FILE`: **true**: Gitea will create a authorized_keys file by default when it is not using the internal ssh server.
+- `SSH_CREATE_AUTHORIZED_KEYS_FILE`: **true**: RIA Hub will create a authorized_keys file by default when it is not using the internal ssh server.
 If you intend to use the AuthorizedKeysCommand functionality then you should turn this off.
 - `SSH_AUTHORIZED_KEYS_BACKUP`: **false**: Enable SSH Authorized Key Backup when rewriting all keys, default is false.
 - `SSH_TRUSTED_USER_CA_KEYS`: **_empty_**: Specifies the public keys of certificate authorities that are trusted to sign user certificates for authentication.
 Multiple keys should be comma separated.
 E.g.`ssh-<algorithm> <key>` or `ssh-<algorithm> <key1>, ssh-<algorithm> <key2>`.
 For more information see `TrustedUserCAKeys` in the sshd config man pages.
 When empty no file will be created and `SSH_AUTHORIZED_PRINCIPALS_ALLOW` will default to `off`.
-- `SSH_TRUSTED_USER_CA_KEYS_FILENAME`: **`RUN_USER`/.ssh/gitea-trusted-user-ca-keys.pem**: Absolute path of the `TrustedUserCaKeys` file Gitea will manage.
-If you're running your own ssh server and you want to use the Gitea managed file you'll also need to modify your sshd_config to point to this file.
+- `SSH_TRUSTED_USER_CA_KEYS_FILENAME`: **`RUN_USER`/.ssh/gitea-trusted-user-ca-keys.pem**: Absolute path of the `TrustedUserCaKeys` file RIA Hub will manage.
+If you're running your own ssh server and you want to use the RIA Hub managed file you'll also need to modify your sshd_config to point to this file.
 The official docker image will automatically work without further configuration.
 - `SSH_AUTHORIZED_PRINCIPALS_ALLOW`: **off** or **username, email**: \[off, username, email, anything\]: Specify the principals values that users are allowed to use as principal.
 When set to `anything` no checks are done on the principal string.
 When set to `off` authorized principal are not allowed to be set.
-- `SSH_CREATE_AUTHORIZED_PRINCIPALS_FILE`: **false/true**: Gitea will create a authorized_principals file by default when it is not using the internal ssh server and `SSH_AUTHORIZED_PRINCIPALS_ALLOW` is not `off`.
+- `SSH_CREATE_AUTHORIZED_PRINCIPALS_FILE`: **false/true**: RIA Hub will create a authorized_principals file by default when it is not using the internal ssh server and `SSH_AUTHORIZED_PRINCIPALS_ALLOW` is not `off`.
 - `SSH_AUTHORIZED_PRINCIPALS_BACKUP`: **false/true**: Enable SSH Authorized Principals Backup when rewriting all keys, default is true if `SSH_AUTHORIZED_PRINCIPALS_ALLOW` is not `off`.
 - `SSH_AUTHORIZED_KEYS_COMMAND_TEMPLATE`: **`{{.AppPath}} --config={{.CustomConf}} serv key-{{.Key.ID}}`**: Set the template for the command to passed on authorized keys.
 Possible keys are: AppPath, AppWorkPath, CustomConf, CustomPath, Key - where Key is a `models/asymkey.PublicKey` and the others are strings which are shellquoted.
 - `SSH_SERVER_CIPHERS`: **chacha20-poly1305@openssh.com, aes128-ctr, aes192-ctr, aes256-ctr, aes128-gcm@openssh.com, aes256-gcm@openssh.com**: For the built-in SSH server, choose the ciphers to support for SSH connections, for system SSH this setting has no effect.